jvanderburgh1-beep/smz3-tracker/README.md

 Logic is simplified compared to the canonical SMZ3 randomizer rules — it's designed for tracking, not seed generation.
 Some edge cases (swordless mode, specific keysanity interactions, all OWG tricks) are not modeled.

+## Item images

+The tracker shows item sprites from crossproduct's original trackers (used with permission).
+The tracker ships without the image files so you can choose your preferred source; until you add them, items display as text glyphs (still fully functional).

+**Fastest way to add them:**

+1. Go to `github.com/mistersunshine20/smz3tracker`, click the green `Code` → `Download ZIP`
+2. Unzip it, find the `images/` folder (it has `zelda3/` and `metroid3/` subfolders)
+3. Copy that entire `images/` folder into the root of your repo (next to `index.html`)
+4. Commit and push — the images load automatically on next page load

+Alternatively, you can pull the sprites directly from the original repos at `github.com/crossproduct42/alttprandohelper` and `github.com/crossproduct42/smrandohelper`, but you'll need to organize them into `images/zelda3/` and `images/metroid3/` folders yourself.

+If any image filename doesn't match what the tracker expects, that single item falls back to a text glyph — nothing else breaks.
+Expected filenames are listed in the `Z3_ITEMS`, `SM_ITEMS`, `SM_BOSSES`, and `AGAHNIM` catalogs at the top of `tracker.js`.

 ## Credits

 - **[crossproduct42](https://twitch.tv/crossproduct)** — creator of the original ALttP tracker (`alttprandohelper`).
 The location availability logic in this app is derived from his public rules.
 Used with explicit permission.